pjackson31/hello/_posts/2020-06-25-post-futureOfwork.md

 As a result of this coursework, I looked to PeakSpan Capital, where I could be on the ground sourcing cutting edge business technologies and learn how idea transforms into execution.

 ### PeakSpan Capital

-“Data, hardwear and process automation can transfrom businesses and help them run more efficiently no matter the size.”

 At Peakspan, a Silicon Valley based Venture Capital Firm, I was able to map out and analyze numerous segments of the business to business software ecosystem.
 Over the course of internship, I led a variety of projects from daily updates to PeakSpan's algorithmic search engine to portfolio operation projects.
 After completing the internship I provided 200 investment prospects, HCM market map, and theme research analysis around Covid-19.